neonmodder123/spacewar-pmos-dualboot/README.md

-STATUS: postmarketOS boots, just need to fix the postmarketOS debug shell error
+STATUS: postmarketOS boots, just need to reconfigure pmOS to boot to /dev/sda11